Aspiring computer programmers should start early, says 14-year-old entrepreneur Jordan Casey

 How did you learn all the coding?

-‘I have learnt a few programming languages now.
+‘I have learned a few programming languages now.
 My first one was ActionScript and it’s probably my primary one.
-That took about three or four months to learn completely, but I sort of learn as I go.
+That took about three or four months to learn completely, but I sort of learned as I go.
 I start a project as I am learning and every time I learn a new bit of programming, I add that new feature.’

 What do you like about coding?